 3. Focus of the inspection

 The ETI was unable to evaluate:

-- outcomes for children with a particular focus on numeracy, including across the curriculum; - quality of provision with a particular focus on numeracy; and - quality of leadership and management.
+- outcomes for children with a particular focus on numeracy, including across the curriculum; - quality of provision with a particular focus on numeracy, including the nursery unit; and - quality of leadership and management.